earchibong/devops_projects/kubenetes_04.md

 <br>

-## Create a Data file To Pull Available Availability Zones FOr Use
+## Create a Data file To Pull Available Availability Zones For Use

 - Create a file : `data.tf`
 ```